kubeflow/website/content/en/docs/about/community.md

 * Folks who want to add support for other ML frameworks (e.g. PyTorch, XGBoost, scikit-learn)
 * Folks who want to bring more Kubernetes magic to ML (e.g. ISTIO integration for prediction)
-* Folks who want to make Kubeflow a richer ML platform (e.g. support for ML pipelines, hyperparameter tuning)
+* Folks who want to make Kubeflow a richer ML platform (e.g. support for ML pipelines, hyperparameter tuning, neural architecture search)
 * Folks who want to tune Kubeflow for their particular Kubernetes distribution or Cloud
 * Folks who want to write tutorials or blog posts showing how to use Kubeflow to solve ML problems